AaltoSciComp/scicomp-docs/triton/tut/storage.rst

    not high performance enough (it just takes one person to start 50-node job that brings it down for everyone).

+A file consists of its contents and metadata.
+The metadata is things like user, group, timestamps, permissions.
+To view metadata, use ``ls -l`` or ``stat``.

 Think about I/O before you start! - General notes
 =================================================